F**k Discipline

 What comes to mind when you think of the word discipline?
 Does it make you think of strength or willpower?
 Determination?
 Self-control?
 What about punishment or self-flagellation?

-Because the word ‘discipline’ is so incredibly ubiquitous in the world of personal development, I think it’s worth exploring a little deeper.
+Because the word discipline is so incredibly ubiquitous in the world of personal development, I think it’s worth exploring a little deeper.

-Whether you have a negative or positive connotation towards this word, you are correct.
 Whatever we believe, whatever we feel, is what comes to life for us in the events we observe.
-But if you feel that this word has a negative connotation, punishment self flagellation, you're probably a little bit more right, in a sense, because, while there are some really lovely aspects to the etymology of this word, its first use in English is pretty clearly around punishments.
+But if you feel that this word has a negative connotation- punishment, self -flagellation, etc.- you're a little bit more right, in a sense.

 Or maybe they do.